aistabci/abci-docs/en/docs/apps/tensorflow-keras.md

 **Run as an interactive job**

-In this example, using 4 GPUs in an interactive node for distributed learning.
+In this example, using 4 GPUs in a compute node for distributed learning.

 ```
 [username@es1 ~]$ qrsh -g grpname -l rt_G.large=1 -l h_rt=1:00:00